METANETAG/hipchat-api/README.md

 ===========
 A PHP wrapper for the [REST API of HipChat](https://www.hipchat.com/docs/apiv2)

-Not all functionality of the complete API are added yet.
-Following functions will work for now:
+Not all functionality of the complete API is implemented yet.
+The following API functions will work for now:

 * getAllRooms
 * getRoom